Zero-Server Analytics: How I Replaced a SaaS Bill with Netlify Functions and GitHub

 const path = `analytics/${year}/${month}/${day}/analytics${suffix}.json`;

-For the broader hosting and deployment story, see How This Blog Works.
+For the broader hosting story, see How This Blog Works.

-npm run rollup:trigger -- --date 2025-12-05 hits the production function, passing the token and an optional date.
-It exercises the same code path as the scheduled run, which makes it perfect for verifying environment variables after a deploy.
+npm run rollup:trigger -- --date 2025-12-05 hits production with the token and optional date.
+Same code path as the scheduled run.
+Perfect after a deploy when you need to confirm env vars landed.

 {